SharathcAcharya/QRGenPro/PWA_INSTALLATION_GUIDE.md

-# QRGenPro PWA - Installation & Usage Guide
+# QRloop PWA - Installation & Usage Guide

-## 🚀 About QRGenPro
+## 🚀 About QRloop

-QRGenPro is a **Progressive Web App (PWA)** that allows you to create beautiful, customizable QR codes with logos, custom colors, and professional styling.
+QRloop is a **Progressive Web App (PWA)** that allows you to create beautiful, customizable QR codes with logos, custom colors, and professional styling.
 The app works offline and can be installed on any device for quick access.

 ## 📱 PWA Installation Guide

 ### For Desktop (Windows, Mac, Linux)

 #### Chrome/Edge:
-1. Open QRGenPro in your Chrome or Edge browser
+1. Open QRloop in your Chrome or Edge browser
 2. Look for the **install icon (⊕)** in the address bar
 3. Click the install icon
 4. Click **"Install"** in the popup dialog
-5. QRGenPro will appear as a desktop app in your applications
+5. QRloop will appear as a desktop app in your applications

 #### Alternative Method:
 1. Click the **three dots menu (⋯)** in your browser
-2. Select **"Install QRGenPro"** or **"Apps" → "Install this site as an app"**
+2. Select **"Install QRloop"** or **"Apps" → "Install this site as an app"**
 3. Follow the installation prompts

 ### For Mobile Devices

 #### Android (Chrome):
-1. Open QRGenPro in Chrome mobile browser
+1. Open QRloop in Chrome mobile browser
 2. Tap the **three dots menu (⋮)**
 3. Select **"Add to Home screen"**
 4. Choose a name and tap **"Add"**
-5. Find QRGenPro icon on your home screen
+5. Find QRloop icon on your home screen

 #### iOS (Safari):
-1. Open QRGenPro in Safari
+1. Open QRloop in Safari
 2. Tap the **Share button (📤)**
 3. Scroll down and tap **"Add to Home Screen"**
 4. Edit the name if needed and tap **"Add"**
-5. QRGenPro icon will appear on your home screen
+5. QRloop icon will appear on your home screen

 #### Android (Other browsers):
 Most modern browsers support PWA installation: